-This author is a testament to Cope’s contention.
-Growing up in 70’s suburban Maryland in a household where sports held a low priority, I knew very little of White and Holmes.
+Growing up in 70’s suburban Maryland in a household where sports held a low priority, I knew very little of Dwight White and Ernie Holmes.

 I of course knew about “Mean Joe Greene.”
 While the Steelers were busy winning their third and fourth Super Bowls, some of the other kids on Wendy Lane and I used to play “Super Steelers” pretending that the Steelers had super powers.
 If memory serves, Joe Greene could turn himself into a giant at will.
 (Lynn Swann had super speed.
 Franco could bust through walls.
 Terry Bradshaw threw exploding footballs and could hit anything he aimed for.
 Although I was yet to be acquainted with The X-Men at age six, Chuck Noll played a professor Xavier-like role.)

 While L.C.
-Greenwood held no place in our parthenon of made up Super Heroes, I distinctly remember a friend preparing to go into his Five Mississippi rush in a game of Nerf football saying, “I’m L.C., I’m L.C.” and knowing immediately he was talking about L.C.
+Greenwood held no place in our Parthenon of Steelers Super Heroes, I distinctly remember a friend preparing to go into his Five Mississippi rush in a game of Nerf football saying, “I’m L.C., I’m L.C.” and knowing immediately he was talking about L.C.
 Greenwood of the Steelers.

 Like Ernie Holmes, “D. White” was just a name and a face that I knew from Steelers 50 Seasons poster that hung on my wall for so many years.
 I didn’t learn just how distinguished a member of the Steel Curtain that Dwight White was until I was in college.

-- White was one of the top story tellers of the Super Steelers.
+- Dwight White was one of the top story tellers of the Super Steelers.